timmussack/Ratings-Reviews-Service/README.md

   - Before scaling, this route would finish the same test with an average response time of 2209 ms with a .2% timeout   error rate.
 <img src="Final Get Reviews Demo SDC.gif" width=50% height=50%>

-## Optimizations Made
+## Other Optimizations
-- Used indexing to ensure data base queries were between 5-20 ms.
+- Used indexing to ensure data base queries were between 5-20 ms. Pre-indexing, some queries took 5000 ms.
-- Scaled with multiple node.js servers and a Nginx load balancer.
-- Increased max connections allowed on data base from 100 to 200, prompted by data base error.
+- Increased max connections allowed on Postgres db from 100 to 200.
+This change was prompted by data base error during load testing.
-- Increased the number of worker connections in Nginx, prompted by Nginx error logs.
+- Increased the number of worker connections in Nginx.
+This change was prompted by Nginx error logs during load testing.
-- Enabled keep alive connections in Nginx to minimize authentication hand shakes, prompted by Nginx blog post.
+- Enabled and configured keep alive connections between Nginx and backend servers to minimize authentication hand shakes, this change was prompted by Nginx blog post.

 ## Helpful Postgres & ETL Commands